-The Center received a McArthur Foundation grant to enhance the Pennsylvania DMC Youth/Law Enforcement Curriculum developed by the Philadelphia DMC; CCA added a mental health component to the training curriculum for Connecticut workshops.
+The Center received a McArthur Foundation grant to enhance the Pennsylvania DMC Youth/Law Enforcement Curriculum.
+CCA added a mental health component to the training curriculum for Connecticut workshops.

 The Center works in partnership with the Judicial Department’s Court Support Services Division, the Department of Children and Families, and community facilitators to help law enforcement understand adolescent development, traumatic stress reactions and the experiences of youth of color in interactions with officers – to help defuse interactions that could escalate into arrest.
 Discussions focus on bias and stereotypes, suggestions from each group to encourage positive outcomes, and the impact of mental health challenges and psychological trauma on youth behavior.